-Birdhouses are a fantastic way to add shelter to a bird-friendly backyard, but if no birds are nesting in the houses, why not?
+Birdhouses are a fantastic way to add shelter to a bird-friendly backyard, but if no birds are nesting in the houses, then how do you make them come?
 There can be a wide range of difficulties with birdhouses, but there are also easy ways to fix each problem to make the houses more attractive to nesting birds.
 If birds aren’t using your houses, check these common problems and solutions to be a better bird landlord.

 01 of 10

 No Birds Even Look at the Birdhouses in My Yard

 It may be that there are no cavity-nesting birds in your yard.
 Only certain species of birds will use houses, and if you know which birds those are, you can add feeders, water features, and shelter to make the yard more attractive to those species.
 As they get more comfortable with your yard, they will start to check out the available nesting sites, including birdhouses.